edgi-govdata-archiving/CD-report/README.md

 1. In the reportcards folder make a copy of the most recent eew_template.Rmd.
 Name the new file eew_template_XXN.Rmd, where XX is the state abbreviation and N is the district number.
 2. In RStudion use File->File Open to open the new .Rmd file.
-3. Use Command-F (Mac) or Ctrl-F (Windows/Linux) to make these changes.
-Use your own state and district in place of California's 36th district in these examples, and the state/district of the file you copied in place of Virginia's 4th.  **Run these replacements in this exact order.**
+3.a FOR CONGRESSIONAL DISTRICTS: Use Command-F (Mac) or Ctrl-F (Windows/Linux) to make these changes.
+Use your own state and district in place of California's 36th district in these examples..  **Run these replacements in this exact order.**
 ```
     a.
 Virginia's 4th --> California's 36th  (expect 2 replacements)
     b.
 VA 4 --> CA 36  (expect 9 replacements)